HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Verification cases

 where the eigenvectors (normalized by pressure and density respectively) are:

-where $c$ is the sound speed, and the wavenumbers are $k_{ac} = \frac{u_{1,0} k_x}{u_{2,0} + c_{2,0}}$ and $k_{ent} = \frac{u_{1,0} k_x}{u_{2,0}}$.
+where $a$ is the sound speed, and the wavenumbers are $k_{ac} = \frac{u_{1,0} k_x}{u_{2,0} + a_{2,0}}$ and $k_{ent} = \frac{u_{1,0} k_x}{u_{2,0}}$.
 Substituting the wave ansatz into the jump conditions yields the transmission matrix system derived by \citet{mckenzie1968interaction}.
-Solving this system allows to obtain the analytic solution to the given freestream disturbance.
+Solving this system yields the analytic LIA solution for the verification case.

 The numerical solution is computed with HYMOR (see section~\ref{sec::freestream_receptivity_implementation}).
 The resulting density disturbance is shown in figure~\ref{fig:LIA_image_rho}.
 Across the shock, its magnitude increases by more than one order of magnitude, owing to the high Mach number and low specific-heat ratio of the test case.
 In addition, the spatial wavenumber of the density disturbance increases significantly downstream of the shock.
 This behavior is a direct consequence of the flow deceleration across the shock, which leads to larger wavenumbers (particularly for the entropic mode).